The Climate Emergency Declaration

 What has been happening in Suffolk?

-There have been many projects running in Suffolk for years, interested in combating climate change.
-Most notably, since 2007 when Lord Gummer (then John Gummer MP), initiated the Creating the Greenest County initiative for Suffolk.
+The County Council has been running many projects to tackle climate change since 2007 when Lord Gummer (then John Gummer MP), initiated the Creating the Greenest County initiative for Suffolk.

 Projects for Suffolk residents